Rhyspew/aws-bootcamp-cruddur-2023/journal/week6.md

       cd backend-flask
 ```

-Next create new file connect-to-service in new folder bin/ecs

 Change security group rules to allow access, port 4567.
 Connect to ecs task via browser and public ip, find in task network bindings tab
 change default SG to include ingress from new sg with postgre ports.